Skip to Content

 Of course being people who write about cocktails all day it got us imagining the Harry Potter cocktails that might be consumed in the wizarding world!
 Would they be colorful or dark?
 Would the cocktail fit the character?
 One thing we definitely knew is that they would have some element of “magic” since after all this is a wizard cocktail we are talking about!

-A wine glass supported by a metal skeleton holds a halloween cocktail while blue curacao is poured into it.
+A wine glass supported by a metal skeleton holds a cocktail while blue curacao is poured into it.

 What kind of drink would a powerful dark wizard drink?
 It definitely would be something complex and a unique color and maybe contain an ingredient that might cause mere mortals to go mad!

 Obviously we don’t have much magic as we are but lowly muggles, but we do have ways to make a Harry Potter cocktail feel a little magical!
 We also just happened to have an ingredient known as the Green Fairy (seems appropriate for a wizard’s drink!)
 Absinthe!
-With a little time behind the bar, we came up with our cocktail, Grindelwald’s Goblet!
+With a little time behind the bar, we came up with this fun cocktail, Grindelwald’s Goblet!

 The apple brandy brings that hint of fall, which is perfect since we were thinking the Grindelwald’s Goblet would be a perfect Halloween cocktail!
+Simply combine all the ingredients except the blue curacao in a cocktail shaker with ice, shake and strain, and you have a drink that would amaze the muggle world!

-The next ingredient is where we start to delve into the wizarding world by adding a little bit of the Green Fairy!
 Absinthe has long been one of those ingredients that has had all kinds of myths about it.
 Myths from possibly causing you to hallucinate, to being the drink of choice of all sorts of famous artists (some of who went mad, Vincent Van Gogh would like a word with you!), or being made with a toxic ingredient (wormwood)!

 In fact many of these myths were part of the reason that Absinthe was illegal until 2007!

 But what about the magic you ask?
-Well so far we have a bunch of pretty tame colors in this cocktail, and if we are going to make a cocktail fit to be sipped on by a dark wizard, it better be something kind of magical looking.
+Well, so far we have a bunch of pretty tame colors in this cocktail, and if we are going to make a cocktail fit to be sipped on by a dark wizard, it better be something kind of magical looking.
 Plus, we did promise you a bit of magic.
 Well how about a bit of color changing action?

 If You Are Looking for More Orgeat Cocktails, Try These!